Mirror Painting Ideas: Easy DIY on a Budget

 Salt wash is perfect if you want an aged and antiqued look.
 It creates a very textured surface that makes the piece look like it’s been sitting out in the sea air and sun for ages.
 Combining salt wash with any of the paints above creates a unique and beautiful piece!

 If you want to learn how to paint a mirror frame antique gold, try gold leaf.
 Once painted, you apply thin sheets of gold leaf to create a beautiful and luxurious finish.
 If you’re want to change a gold mirror frame to silver or bronze, they make silver and bronze leaf as well.
 The gold leaf look can also be acheived with paint without the work – I would recommend using something like this paint.

-What you will need to paint a mirror frame:
+What you will need to try out your mirror painting ideas:

-To paint this mirror frame, I used chalk paint since I knew I could create some beautiful textures and layers with the details of the frame.
+To make my mirror painting ideas come to life, I used chalk paint since I knew I could create some beautiful textures and layers with the details of the frame.
 My frame is plastic, so I knew that chalk paint would be easier to use since I wouldn’t have to mess with a primer.

 - Chalk Paint (this is your base/primary color, I chose this white)

 - Various brushes (small are great for crevices, big for quick coverage; I had cheap ones like this sponge one and these brushes)

 - Chalk paint wax (this is the tint that goes in the cracks, I used a dark one like this)

 - Painter’s tape and cardboard (if leaving mirror in the frame)